mtimjones/7drl_2023_ideas/BorgRL.md

 Fight a starbase that contains a variety of drones.
 Once approached (Borg or drones) will emit numerous drones in waves to attack the Borg and its drones.
 Surviving these waves results in a win.

 ## Prototype Plan
-- [X] Experiment with drone attribute balancing (monte carlo simulation). mc_combat.*
+- [X] Experiment with drone attribute balancing (monte carlo simulation). mc_combat
-- [ ] Experiment with wave-function-collapse for sector procedural generation.
 - [X] Intro screen.
 - [X] Build a help screen.
 - [ ] Build a 'legend' pop-up to identify the objects in the Map.
 - [X] Reuse prior 7drl map UI.
-- [ ] Implement procedural map generation.
+- [X] Implement procedural map generation (random walk with CA-based smoothing).
-- [ ] Implement CES for entity scheduling.
+- [X] Implement CES for entity scheduling.
 - [X] Implement basic UI.
+- [X] Implement resource allocator for levels.
 - [ ] Create object for entities in space (with individual/random behavior).
-- [ ] Create random wrecks (no behavior).
+- [X] Create random wrecks (no behavior).
+- [ ] Allow wrecks to be bold with resources and not-bold when empty.
 - [ ] Create scavenger drone type (scavange behavior).
 - [X] Mouse-over context development.
 - [ ] Mouse select/deselect of drone.
 - [ ] Implement scavenging drone behavior
+- [ ] Implement mining drone behavior.
+- [ ] Implement the exit gate with map reinitialization for next level.
 - [ ] Implement redocking behavior.
+- [ ] Implement recycle command and behavior.
+- [ ] Implement heal command and behavior.
 - [X] Implement the messaging API for logging.
+- [ ] Implement the pause/unpause behavior.
+- [ ] Implement the target system with a-star (usable by player and enemies).
+- [ ] Implement the movement system.
+- [ ] Implement the FOV algorithm.
+- [ ] Implement combat drone behavior.
+- [ ] Implement the variances of combat drones (different armor, attack, resources, etc.).
+- [ ] Implement enemy combat drones.
+- [ ] Implement the academy (for upgrades).
+- [ ] Implement the end-game starbase (final boss fight).
 - [ ] End-game screen (stats, etc.).

 Stretch Goals